Theometrus/spiderman-aka-peter-parser/README.md

 `pnpm test`

 # Assumptions
+- When IP or URL entries are tied by count for spots in the top 3, it doesn't matter which ones out of the competitors are displayed
 - Each entry in the log file is on a separate line
 - Each individual line is not so obscenely large that it cannot fit in the system's memory
 - URLs will appear in a "\<HTTP METHOD\> /intranet-analytics/ HTTP/1.1" sort of block